TencentBlueKing/bk-cmdb/docs/apidoc/apigw/open/en/add_host_to_business_idle.md

 ### Description

 Add hosts to the business idle hosts.
-This interface ensures that hosts are either added successfully together or fail together (v3.10.25+, Permission: Host pool host allocation to business permission)
+This interface ensures that hosts are either added successfully together or fail together (v3.10.25+, Permission: Edit business host permission)

 ### Parameters